 Do little things make you angry?
 Do you find you are making even the simplest of mistakes at your spa or massage practice?
 Are you having trouble sleeping or eating too much?
 These are just some of the symptoms of burnout.
-Whether you are the employer or employee, burnout can happen if you put too much focus on work to the detriment of your health, your relationships and your productivity.
+Whether you are the employer or employee, burnout can happen if you put too much focus on work to the detriment of your health, your relationships, and your productivity.

 While running your spa or massage practice is not a nine-to-five proposition, you need to learn how to put on the brakes.
-Serious burnout can lead to detachment and depression so that you are no longer motivated to pursue your goals or make changes in your business necessary to move it ahead.
+Serious burnout can lead to detachment and depression so that you are no longer motivated to pursue your goals or make your business changes necessary to move it ahead.
 Maybe you need to expand your business by adding new services, which may involve continuing education.
 You may need to invest more in marketing or build up your social media following.
 It may be time to redecorate.
 If you are feeling burned out, you have little or no energy to put things in motion.

 Sometimes a vacation is all you need to recharge your batteries.
 Just make sure you shut off your mobile devices and put work way in the back of your mind.
 But a vacation may only be a short-term fix if you don’t change the behavior or habits that are causing your burnout in the first place.
-When the warning signs start to emerge, it’s time to take charge of your life and your work.
+When the warning signs start to emerge, it’s time to take charge of your life and work.
 Here are some things to do to prevent burnout or reverse it, if it’s starting:

 Give your Brain a Break

 Ever notice that there are times during the day when you have more energy?
 Start to plan your activities to match your energy levels.
-Also make room for downtime, whether it’s listening to music, taking a walk, catching up on a movie or having dinner with friends.
+Also, make room for downtime, whether it’s listening to music, taking a walk, catching up on a movie, or having dinner with friends.